 The program is intended to help trainee reviewers learn about the full peer review process.
 Trainees not only discuss their reviews with their mentors, but they also see the other reviews, the AE report, and the editor’s decision letter.
 Trainees learn how to write good reviews and how to write better manuscripts.

-Any JCR reviewer can serve as a mentor for the trainee reviewer program.
 If you would like to participate as a trainee but do not have a professor at your university who reviews for JCR and can serve as a mentor, contact a member of our Editorial Review Board or an ad hoc reviewer whose work is similar to yours to ask if they will serve as your mentor when they do a JCR review.

 Before preparing a trainee review, see our instructions for reviewers.